GannonLinMar/391Project/ProjectReport.md

 - SQL query for retrieving info: "SELECT first_name, last_name, address, email, phone FROM persons WHERE user_name = '"+userid +"'"
 - displays each piece of retrieved information in a text box

+help.jsp

+- can be accessed from most pages via our top bar
+- provides the user with the same information as outlined in userDoc.txt, basic installation and operation information of our site.

 ###[Uploading Module]

 upload.jsp ==> uploadOne.jsp